Skip to main content

 1. Inspect and review their educational records within a reasonable period of time upon submitting to the appropriate department managing their educational records a written request, with proof of identification, specifying the records to be inspected.
 The department will notify the student of the time and place that the records may be inspected.

-2. Petition BYUH to amend or correct any part of the education record believed to be inaccurate, misleading, or in violation of their privacy rights.
+2. Petition the university to amend or correct any part of the education record believed to be inaccurate, misleading, or in violation of their privacy rights.
 Students may submit a written request to the department holding the record, clearly identifying the part of the record they want changed, and specify why it is inaccurate or misleading.
 If the department decides not to amend the record as requested, the department will notify the student of the decision and advise them of their right to a hearing regarding their request for amendment.
 Additional information regarding the hearing procedures as outlined in the university policy will be provided to the student.

 3. Consent to disclosure of personally identifiable information contained in the student’s educational record, except as otherwise authorized by law.
 Examples of exceptions to consent of disclosure include: